 Stephanie Wei is a freelance writer-reporter, blogger and entrepreneur.
-She’s known best in the industry for her dynamic voice and unique perspective as she provides on-site, behind-the-scenes reporting, mostly on the PGA Tour at 25-30 events a season.
+She’s known best in the industry for her dynamic voice and unique perspective as she provides on-site, behind-the-scenes reporting.
+She covers about 30 tournaments a year on the PGA Tour, LPGA in a domestic and global capacity.

 Stephanie has been a contributor Sports Illustrated Golf+ since 2011.
 She’s also been published in Sports Illustrated, the Wall Street Journal, Golf.com, ESPN.com, The Seattle Times, The Big Lead, Huffington Post, and mediaite.com, among others.